Codepact/codepact-privacy/privacy.md

 # Privacy Policy

-*Codepact SaaS Agreement - 16 April 2018*
+*Codepact Privacy Policy - 29 May 2018*

 **Capitalised words and phrases are defined in the section of the document entitled "Definitions".**